Authorities ask public to help identify gunmen in deadly Miami-area shootings

 Sunday's shooting came a little over a day after a drive-by shooting claimed the life of one person outside another venue about 13 miles away in Miami.
 Six others were injured.
 Some witnesses likened the scene to a "war zone" after a barrage of dozens of bullets sent people scurrying in the night.

-On CBS' "Face the Nation" Sunday, Miami Police Chief Art Acevedo expressed his frustration over America's persistent gun violence, urging lawmakers to take action.
+On CBS News' "Face the Nation" on Sunday, Miami Police Chief Art Acevedo expressed his frustration over America's persistent gun violence, urging lawmakers to take action.

 "Without legislation, without certainty as it relates to holding these criminals accountable, we're never going to get through the summer," Acevedo said.